ghee or margerine, wheat flour, egg and water

-Roti Canai is a popular dish for breakfast or as a evening snack.
-Most Mamak stalls will stop making Roti (and Tosai) between 11am and 5pm.
+Roti Canai is a popular dish for breakfast or as a night snack.
+Most Mamak stalls and restaurants will stop making Roti (and Tosai) between 11am and 5pm.

-The making of the Roti (=the process of flattening the ball of dough) is very artistic and requires skilled hand and is worth to be observed.
+The making of the Roti (the process of flattening the ball of dough) is very artistic and requires skilled hands and is worth to be observed.

 There are many variations of Roti Canai: